 Military Member’s compensation includes basic pay, special pay, and allowances, all of which is used to calculate spousal support and child support to be paid by the Military Member to a non-Military spouse and/or dependent.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law, divorce, and Veteran’s benefits.
-We represent clients and Veterans alike in Sacramento, California and in Northern California with services they need and deserve when addressing filing for divorce, support and Veteran benefits.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law, divorce, and Veteran’s benefits.
+We represent clients and Veterans alike in Northern California with services they need and deserve when addressing filing for divorce, support and Veteran benefits.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.